AxelTahmid/AxelTahmid/README.md

 ## Hey there!
-I am Mohammed Shahadat Hossain, also go by Tahmid.
+I am Mohammed Shahadat Hossain, also go by Axel Tahmid.

 <img align='right' src="coding.gif" width="250">

 ## 👨🏻‍💻 About Me

-4.6 years of experience in developing scalable cloud-native applications and enterprise software for early-stage startups and established companies across SaaS, edtech, and digital commerce.
-Proven ability to optimize cloud infrastructure and automate processes, achieving a 30% improvement in system reliability and annual savings of $50K.
+5+ years of experience in developing scalable cloud-native applications and enterprise software for early-stage startups and established companies across SaaS, edtech, and digital commerce.
+Proven ability to optimize cloud infrastructure and automate processes.
 Experienced in managing agile teams.

 ## 🌐 Blog